Production of Avengers: Infinity War and Avengers: Endgame: Design

 Costume designer Judianna Makovsky focused on making clothes that fit the realistic style of the Russo brothers.
 For the civilian clothes worn early in Endgame, Makovsky wanted to adjust the color palette to be less bright than previous films to not draw away from the characters and storyline.
 The clothes worn by a depressed Thor were meant to still evoke his traditional costume, such as a bathrobe in the same red as his cape.
 For the digital characters in the films, Makovsky created clothes for small maquettes of the characters which the visual effects team could then replicate.
-The time travel suits in Endgame were designed by Marvel's head of visual development Ryan Meinerding to be a mixture of Ant-Man, Iron Man, and Guardians of the Galaxy technology.
+The time-travel suits in Endgame were designed by Marvel's head of visual development Ryan Meinerding to combine elements of the technology related to Ant-Man, Iron Man, and the Guardians of the Galaxy.
 Because of how busy the costume team was during production, the time travel suits were never actually made for the film.
 Instead, after the design was finalized, the suits were created digitally.
-Wood designed the time travel devices worn on the heroes' wrists.
+Wood designed the time-travel devices worn on the heroes' wrists.

 The company Perception helped the production team visualize their concept of time travel in the film, focusing "on the mechanics of how it might work, what it might look like, and how you would explain it".
-The team at Perception also explored "ideas surrounding scientific considerations, technology-based concepts, and potential narrative influences".
+The team at Perception explored "ideas surrounding scientific considerations, technology-based concepts, and potential narrative influences".
+Perception also worked on the closing credits for Endgame, opting to create "something that felt personal [and] sentimental", that would also remind the viewer of "the last ten years" of the MCU and was "a love letter to the fans".
+The credits were broken down into three sections–the crew, the cast, and then the "hero 6" which featured the original six Avengers from the first film–and featured over 60 unique title cards.
+Unlike traditional credit order, Marvel Studios wanted the credits to build to the original Avengers, which meant putting the top billed actors at the end of the sequence instead of the start.
+Perception used abstract light rays that became more distinct as the sequence progressed.
+For the cast credits, footage from past films was used for each actor, "specifically selected not just for the way it interacted with the light but also for its iconic power".
+Finally, the hero section featured an image of the actor in the foreground with footage of their character in the background as well as the actor's signature.
+Featuring the signatures was an idea from Feige to create "a more personal and intimate connection".
+Perception again created the main title sequences for the films as well.